sk0693/file-hierarchy-db-schema/Readme.md

 # Introduction

-This repository is for creating the DB schema for handling the holders and files hierarchy approach and applying the CRUD operations smoothly.
+This repository is for creating the DB schema for handling the Folders and Files hierarchy approach and applying the CRUD operations smoothly.
 I have used MongoDB database for this, in which have I made parallel data document structure.

 # Requirements